-Initial attack

-Restock of local caches
+- Initial attack - Extended attackRestock of local caches

-Extended attack

 Orders should be consolidated and prioritized by ordering offices.
 Expanded dispatch organizations should consider placing consolidated orders to GBK 2 times per day to assist GBK workload.
-Priority/critical requests, primarily to meet an extreme need, should be noted on the resource order in "Special Needs", or fax cover sheet.
+Priority/critical requests, primarily to meet an extreme need, should be noted on the resource order

 Orders will be sent to GBK via IROC, hard copy, or fax at (208) 387-5573/5548.
 All supply ordering questions should be directed to GBK Supply Office at (208) 387-5104.